Guide walkthrough

 Use the product page, not just the download

-Before importing, review the settings, limitations, and source context on the product page.
-That extra step usually saves more time than it costs.
+Before importing, take a minute to review the settings, limitations, and source context on the product page.
+That small pause usually saves more time than it costs.

 - The product page usually tells you more than the ZIP can.